ace-wg/ace-oscore-gm-admin-coral/draft-ietf-ace-oscore-gm-admin-coral.md

 ~~~~~~~~~~~

 ## Create a New Group Configuration ## {#collection-resource-post}

+This operation MUST be supported by the Group Manager and an Administrator.

+The Administrator can send a POST request to the group-collection resource, in order to create a new OSCORE group at the Group Manager.

 The same as defined in {{Section 6.3 of I-D.ietf-ace-oscore-gm-admin}} holds, with the following differences.